choyonika/choyonika/README.md

 🌱 Exploring intersections of **economics** and **technology**.
 💡 Interested in **data analysis**, **AI-powered tools**, and simplifying complex ideas.
-📚 Postgraduate in Economics | Assistant Professor | Lifelong Learner
+📚 Postgraduate in Economics | Lifelong Learner
 🚀 Building innovative projects like:
 - 📊 **NXZO**: An AI-powered stock advisor for beginners in the Indian stock market.
 - 📱 Attendance & study tracker apps to simplify education.